Clay-foundation/model/finetune/classify/README.md

 In this example, we will use the `Classifier` class to classify images from the [EuroSAT MS dataset](https://github.com/phelber/EuroSAT).
 The implementation includes data preprocessing, data loading, and model training workflow using [PyTorch Lightning](https://lightning.ai/) & [TorchGeo](https://github.com/microsoft/torchgeo).

+In this example we freeze the Clay encoder and only train a very simple 2 layer MLP head for classification.
+The MLP head recieves as input the Clay class token embedding, which already contains the essence of the image as seen by Clay.
+The model for classification can then be kept very simple while still guaranteeing high quality results.

+Notice that the EuroSAT dataset comes without date stamps or location information.
+The Clay model requires encoded versions of a date stamp and a latitude and longitude information.
+These values can be set to zero if they are not available, which is what we are doing in the datamodule script.
 ## Dataset

 ### Citation